raspberrypilearning/fart-detector/worksheet.md

 ## Wire up the trigger pin

-Shut down the Raspberry Pi if not already turned off.
+Shut the Raspberry Pi down, if it is not already turned off, by entering the following:

 ```bash
 sudo halt